piotrwitek/react-redux-typescript-guide/README.md

 ## Store & RootState

-`RootState` - should be imported in connected components to provide type safety for `connect` helper
+`RootState` - to be imported in connected components providing type safety to Redux `connect` function
 ```ts
 import {
   default as currencyRatesReducer, State as CurrencyRatesState,